 The role of the CPXO in the boardroom and beyond

 The role of the Chief Patient Experience Officer is to create and implement a healthcare delivery system that consistently meets or exceeds patient expectations.
 The CPXO’s responsibilities should ultimately include the following:

 1. Develop an organisational patient experience strategy

-He or she must work closely with senior executives to identify the primary motivations and collaborate with front line staff to better understand on-the-ground systems.
-The strategy should include clear objectives and performance benchmarks for better patient service, allowing a baseline for frequent review.
+This strategy should include clear objectives and performance benchmarks, allowing a baseline for frequent review.
 The CPXO would then take reports driven by data and work with teams to identify areas for improvement.

 2. Bridge the gap between executives and the frontline